Reware53/dwm/README.md

 my simple dwm build

 # Current Keybinds
-- MODKEY + p: Launches dmenu, a dynamic menu utility for X11.
+- MODKEY + p: Launches dmenu.
 - MODKEY + Return: Launches a terminal window using termcmd, which is a shell command that specifies the desired terminal emulator.
 - MODKEY + b: Toggles the visibility of the status bar.
 - MODKEY + j: Focuses on the next window in the stack.